Madeleina Kay

-Madeleina Kay is a British writer, illustrator, and political activist from Sheffield, England.
-During Brexit, Kay campaigned to promote the European Union and for the United Kingdom to remain a member.
+Madeleina Kay is an English writer, illustrator, and political activist based in Sheffield.
+During Brexit, Kay campaigned to promote the European Union (EU) and for the United Kingdom to remain a member.

-Kay has self-published a number of children's books, including Go back to where you came from!
-(2016), Alba White Wolf's adventures in Europe (2017), Theresa Maybe in Brexitland (2017), and Thump the orange gorilla at the big world zoo (2018).
+Kay has self-published a number of children's books, including Go Back To Where You Came From!
+(2016), Alba White Wolf's Adventures in Europe (2017), Theresa Maybe in Brexitland (2017), and Thump the Orange Gorilla at the Big World Zoo (2018).

-In 2018, Kay was awarded with the Young European of the Year title by the Schwarzkopf Foundation.
+In 2018, Kay was awarded the Young European of the Year title by the Schwarzkopf Foundation.